-For this post, I thought I’d flesh out my anxiety disorders for you.
-We’ll look at where they first started appearing and when they became a permanent fixture of my life.
-Here’s a hint, my anxiety disorders were largely the results of drug-induced psychosis, due to the disregard I had for my own life and wellbeing.
+For this article, I thought I’d flesh out my anxiety disorders for you while educating you on drug-induced psychosis.
+This will help explain how my anxiety disorders first started.
+Here’s a hint, my anxiety disorders were largely the results of drug-induced psychosis, due to the total disregard I had for my own life and well-being.

 I was afraid to go to school and scared to get lunch on my own when I did go back to school.
 I’d only go get lunch if one of my friends was also going, if they didn’t go, then I didn’t, even if I was starving.
 I just couldn’t handle being on my own to get lunch and would experience a state of panic and tunnel vision when I went alone.